 Special Local Resources

-by Alvaretta K. Register is an index and abstract of Bulloch County Court Records in the 1800s.
+Bulloch County Genealogical Source Material by Alvaretta K. Register is an index and abstract of Bulloch County Court Records in the 1800s.
 It makes it easy to find deeds, wills, marriages, and much more.

-by Henrietta Royal is an index to all cemetery surveys which were produced in Bulloch County up to about 1980.
-If you do not know where an ancestor is buried, you can simply look up the name, and the index will lead you to the cemetery and the volume which contains the survey.
+Bulloch County, Georgia Cemeteries Index by Henrietta Royal is an index to all cemetery surveys which were produced in Bulloch County up to about 1980.
+If you do not know where an ancestor is buried, you can simply look up the name, and possibly find the cemetery name and volume which contains the survey.

-” can be found on our Flickr page.
-These pictures are taken from a slide show created by the Merry Weeders Garden club and presented to the Statesboro Regional Library in 1978.
+Photos of “Old Houses of Bulloch County” can be found on our Flickr page.
+These pictures are taken from a slide show created by the Merry Weeders Garden Club and presented to the Statesboro Regional Library in 1978.
 Material for the three-part series, “Old Houses in Bulloch County,” came from the Statesboro Eagle, The Bulloch Times, The Bulloch Herald, The

 Bulloch County Cemeteries

 View Bulloch County Cemeteries in a larger map